About the Churn Guide

 - The different types of churn from Customer and Revenue Churn to Negative Churn

-- The best ways to reduce churn in a SaaS with detailed examples
+- The best ways to reduce customer churn and revenue churn in a SaaS with detailed examples

 Who this guide is for